 6. Use email marketing to capture dormant leads.

 If you’re adequately tracking each lead as it comes in, this step should be relatively simple.
 You’ll need to use an email marketing program like Mailchimp or Constant Contact to automate follow-up emails to send to leads who haven’t become clients yet.
 You can automate these emails to send at any point in time after the lead has initially contacted you – we recommend sending a follow-up at 30 days and 90 days.

 You’ll only need to draft the email once, and in Mailchimp, you can use merger tags (first name, last name, full name, etc.) to get each person’s information to show up in the email you send to make it more personal.
 Some of these leads will have chosen another lawyer since you spoke with them last, but some will respond to your subtle nudge and decide to do business with you.

 Let Conversational help you simplify your intake process.
-Start a free 30 day trial with a virtual receptionist by clicking the button below!
+Start a free 30 day trial with a virtual receptionist by clicking the link below!